 The Education Trust 2014 National Conference is over, but there's no need to fret if you missed one of the thought-provoking concurrent sessions.
 Conference presentations are posted here, and you can read The Equity Line blog for stories you might have missed from the two marvelous days we spent together in Baltimore.
 Thanks for a great conference!

 WASHINGTON (November 18, 2014) — The Education Trust is pleased to announce Matt de Ferranti as the new Director of Legislative Affairs.
 In this position, Matt will lead the development and execution of The Education Trust’s K-12 and higher education government affairs work.
 His extensive background as a director of public affairs, policy advisor, attorney, campaign director, and teacher makes him uniquely qualified for this leadership position.

-WASHINGTON (July 7, 2014) — Deborah Veney Robinson, vice president for government affairs and communications at The Education Trust, issued the following statement on the U.S. Department of Education’s teacher equity strategy.
+WASHINGTON (November 13, 2014) — Kati Haycock, president of The Education Trust issued the following statement on the U.S. Department of Education’s ESEA waiver renewal guidelines announced today.

 “Amid all the controversies created by No Child Left Behind, most educators agree that the law got one thing right: It fundamentally reshaped school accountability for an increasingly diverse country.
 No longer was it possible to be a ‘good’ school coasting by on schoolwide averages and sweeping large achievement gaps under the rug.
 To be a good school, a school had to do well by all the children it served.